Research Professor, Survey Research Center, Institute for Social Research and Research Professor, Public Policy, Gerald R Ford School of Public Policy

-Dr. Johnson’s research interests include the measurement of inequality and mobility (using income, consumption and wealth), the effects of tax rebates, equivalence scale estimation, poverty measurement, and price indexes.
+Dr. Johnson is the Director of the Panel Study of Income Dynamics.
+His research interests include the measurement of inequality and mobility (using income, consumption and wealth), the effects of tax rebates, equivalence scale estimation, poverty measurement, and price indexes.
 He also worked for many years in the Federal Statistical System, including experience in administrative data linkages.
-He also serves as Deputy Director of the Panel Study of Income Dynamics.

 - Fisher,Jonathan; Johnson,David S.; Latner,Jonathan P.; Smeeding,Timothy and Thompson,Jeffrey (2016).
 Inequality and Mobility using Income, Consumption, and Wealth for the Same Individuals.
 RSF: The Russell Sage Foundation Journal of the Social Sciences, 2(6), 44-58.

 - Fisher,Jonathan; Johnson,David S. and Smeeding,Timothy M. (2015).
 Inequality of Income and Consumption in the U.S.: Measuring the Trends in Inequality from 1984 to 2011 for the Same Individuals.
 Review of Income and Wealth, 61(4), 630-650.

 - Johnson,David S.; Massey,Catherine and O'Hara,Amy (2015).
 The Opportunities and Challenges of using Administrative Data Linkages to Evaluate Mobility.
 The Annals of the American Academy of Political and Social Science, 657(1), 247-264.

 - Sabelhaus,J.; Johnson,David S.; Ash,S.; Swanson,D.; Garner,T.; Greenlees,J. and Henderson,S. (2015). .
 In Carroll,C.; Crossley,C. T. and Sabelhaus,J. (Ed.), Improving the Measurement of Consumer Expenditures.
 University of Chicago Press:Chicago.